 Why Is There Water In My Compressed Air?

-People have been living with water in their compressed air lines for so long that many consider the problem a necessary nuisance.
+People have tolerated water in their compressed air lines for so long that many consider the problem a necessary nuisance.
 Some operators have just accepted that their tools drip or spew hot water or that they need to drain the water out of their air compressor receiver tank regularly.
 While this may be normal for some air compressor brands, it is unnecessary.

 Why Is There Water In My Air Lines?